AnMukha/CrittersWeb/README.md

 We could introduce a hero in this world, who is also a cell.
 This hero has the ability to reconfigure cells within a nearby area and possesses a buffer of cells.
 By reconfiguring cells in his vicinity, the hero can induce movement, generate "bullets", and gather cells from the surrounding environment.
 Cells, or specific configurations of them (dense configurations perhaps?), serve as resources in this world.
-The hero can accumulate these resources and fortify them with walls made from sparse cells, which are challenging to destroy.
+The hero can accumulate these resources and fortify them with walls made from sparse cells confugurations, which are challenging to destroy in Critters automata.
 In addition to the hero, we can introduce programmed mobs which could handle tasks like resource gathering or attack opposing constructions.
 We'll need a mechanism for cell privatization as well.